aws-samples/aws-greengrass-lambda-functions/functions/DockerPython/README.md

 ```
 where GGP is your provisioner method of choice (docker or jar)

-3. Copy the generated script in ./build
+3. Copy the generated script in ./build to your core device and run it.
+Then TBD